About Tableau Catalog

 - Data discovery.
 In Tableau Desktop or Tableau web authoring, you can use Tableau Catalog to search for databases, tables, data sources, and virtual connections to analyze in Tableau and connect to them from the search results.

-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
+Starting in 2019.3, Tableau Catalog is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
 When the product key is active and enabled, the catalog features described above are integrated into the product you're using, so you can work with the data where you find it.

 How Tableau Catalog works